computefoundation/gnu-linux-shell-scripting/bin/README.md

 # bin/

-Directories are divided by different paradigms of the Linux application layer.
+Directories are divided by different paradigms and aspects of the Linux application layer.

 ## 3rd_party